HeavyHorst/remco/docs/content/examples/haproxy.md

 ```

-In his example we connect to a local etcd cluster.
+In this example we connect to a local etcd cluster.

 ```bash
 sudo docker run --rm -ti --net=host -e ETCD_NODE=http://localhost:2379 remcohaproxy